3.c. Jumper Settings

 Warning: The Vcc column is tied to the output of a linear voltage regulator, so its current output is limited by thermal dissipation.
 The regulator will only be able to safely supply a maximum of 100 mA when VIN is 16 V (it has a 1-W power dissipation rating).
 This is typically sufficient for powering an analog joystick or RC receiver, but it is insufficient for powering servos.
 If you want to connect servos to some of your RC receiver channels, you must power your RC receiver separately and disconnect the BEC jumper.
 Attempting to use the TReX’s regulated Vcc line to power servos can permanently damage the TReX.

 - Learning-Mode/Firmware-Upgrade Jumper: The TReX can automatically calibrate itself for your RC or analog controller by learning the neutral and extreme values for each channel you use.
 It also has the ability to upgrade its firmware.
 When placed across the SO and G pins, this jumper puts the TReX into learning/firmware-upgrade mode via the “secret handshake” (see Section 3.e).
 The TReX ships with this jumper in place since we recommend your first step be to calibrate for your controller.
+This jumper should be removed before you begin normal operation.

 Warning: You should never add this jumper while the board is powered!
 Disconnect power from the board, add this jumper, and then reconnect power.